reposense/RepoSense/docs/ug/sharingReports.md

 As RepoSense reports are in a web page format, you can publish a report by simply uploading it onto any web hosting service.
 Given below are several options that not only allow to publish reports, but **also enable various levels of automating** the entire process (e.g., automatically update the report daily).

+Published reports can additionally be embedded in other websites through `iframes`.
+Simply click the clipboard icon to generate and copy the iframe for your desired section of the report.
+Paste the iframe in any HTML supported document to render it.

 {{ embed("Appendix: **Using RepoSense with GitHub Actions**", "withGithubActions.md") }}

 {{ embed("Appendix: **Using RepoSense with Travis**", "withTravis.md") }}

 {{ embed("Appendix: **Using RepoSense with Netlify**", "withNetlify.md") }}